Hgbowles/DunGen/README.md

 Other rooms include the Armory and Arcane Library for character upgrades, the treasure room with chests for loot that may be trapped, encounter rooms with monsters of varying difficulty, and a variety of puzzle rooms that may ask riddles or require the player to solve other challenges.

-As of right now, there is a bug where the game will not allow players to access the third and fourth rows of rooms, but I am working on fixing that.
+As of right now, player movement between rooms is experiencing a bug where it will either not allow valid movements or move the player into the Boss Room without the key, neither of which should be happening.
+Such problems are being addressed and will be resolved ASAP.